 Implemented messages are:

 Subscribe a user client to some

-message_idparameter defines the last message ID received by the client.
-It defaults to None when not provided.
+message_idparameter defines the last message id received by the client.
+It defaults to

 The default implementation provides an helper method to construct the response:

 - classmethod Bus.create_response(channel, message)¶